 A method specifically for the calculation of a position risk amount on options only.
 Designed to be used by Participants that have a relatively small number of open option positions.

-A detailed discussion of each method along with qualifying criteria are presented in the guidance for clauses 11 to 15.
+A detailed discussion of each method along with qualifying criteria are presented in the guidance for clauses 11, 12, 13 and 15.

 (C) Position Risk Factors